awslabs/graphstorm/tools/README.md

 ├── *.parquet
 │   └── ...
 ```
-You can also refer to the [GraphStorm Use Your Own Data](https://graphstorm.readthedocs.io/en/latest/tutorials/own-data.html) for details on its support for Parquet-format data when using custom datasets.
+You can also refer to the GraphStorm [Use Your Own Data](https://graphstorm.readthedocs.io/en/latest/tutorials/own-data.html) guide for details on Parquet-format support and instructions on the format of customer raw data in parquet when working with custom datasets.

 ```bash
 # Custom parquet data (auto-detect all feature columns)